Integral Of X 1 2

 Understanding the Solution: Visualizing the Area

 The solution (2/3)x<sup>(3/2)</sup> + C represents the family of functions whose derivative is x<sup>(1/2)</sup>.
 The constant of integration, C, accounts for the fact that many functions can have the same derivative.
-To visualize this, consider the graph of y = √x.
+Think about it: to visualize this, consider the graph of y = √x.
 The definite integral ∫<sub>a</sub><sup>b</sup> √x dx represents the area under the curve of y = √x between x = a and x = b.
 The indefinite integral provides a formula to calculate this area for any given limits a and b.

 Applications: Real-World Uses of the Integral